twosixlabs/armory/CONTRIBUTING.md

 only using the local repository instead of pulling from PyPI.
 This is desired behavior, and enables easier integration testing of release candidates before PyPI publication.

+These should be rebuilt after any changes to the repo on the current branch.

 # Testing

-Local testing with docker on a development branch should be done from the repo base directory using
+Local testing with docker on a development branch can also be done from the repo base directory using
 ```
 python -m armory
 ```